Ikendu/nextApp/blogposts/ssg-ssr.md

 ---
-title: 'When to use Static Site Generation vs Server Side Rendering
+title: "When to use Static Site Generation vs Server Side Rendering"
-date: '2024-17-06'
+date: "2024-17-06"
 ---

 We recommend using Static Generation (with and without data) whenever possible because your page can be built once and served by CDN, which makes it much faster than having a server render the page on every request.